 The main difference between All Our Yesterdays and the book about the 1950's will be the latter's inability to include as many fine details and minor fans and events.
 Fandom had spread over most of the world by the 1950's, after being confined mainly to English-speaking nations in the previous decade.
-The number cons increased in the 1950's and there was no global war to The number of cancel cons for nearly half the decade.
+The number of cons increased in the 1950's and there was no global war to cancel cons for nearly half the decade.
 Subfandoms began springing up during the 1950's, each with its own BNFs and special traditions.
 Comics fandom became a major force, the apas multiplied, and sputniks started to turn fannish dreams into real space travel.
 To cover all such developments with the thoroughness adopted for All Our Yesterdays would result in a book at least twice as big.
 Even if Advent would consider publishing such a bloated manuscript, how many fans could afford to buy it, the way publishing costs are rising?
 I'll do the best I can, but some fans of the 1950's will be disappointed when they find themselves mentioned nowhere and not every local club will have its own history detailed.

 I hope I live to see my fan history writing have the effect that I'm most anxious to have; inspire other people to write histories of their own.
-It should be easier, now that some of us have broken the ground, for others to plow the tarritory more thoroughly.
+It should be easier, now that some of us have broken the ground, for others to plow the territory more thoroughly.
 Needed most urgently is a general history of fandom covering everything from its start to the present in one volume, for people who want to get acquainted with the hobby quickly.
-New histories should be written of the decades already covered to provide fresh locks at those matters and fill up the gaps in existing books.
-I doubt if I'll write a book about fandom of the 1960's, but if I do, I hope I'll be the second to do so, both as a labor-saving device and to contrast my own view with those in an existing book.
-We need a few book-length manuscripts on certain aspects of fandom; one on the way fans have influenced the professional field, another on the history and significance of fanzines, and a volume on the sociology of fandom.
-The book fandom, I've been told by someone who should know that a book like the last-mentioned could become a college text, because fandom offers such a good example of group dynamics in action.
+New histories should be written of the decades already covered to provide fresh looks at those matters and fill up the gaps in existing books.
+I doubt if I'll write a book ato do so, both as a labor-saving device and to contrast my own view with those in an existing book.
+We need a few book-length have influenced the professional field, another on the history and significance of fanzines, and a volume on the sociology of like the last-mentioned could become a college text, because fandom offers such a good example of group dynamics in action.